sanderdlm/jug/docs/events.md

 };
 ```

-The `$event` parameter has access to the `Site` object using `$event->getSite()`.
+The `$event` parameter has access to the `Site` object using `$event->site`.
 The site object is a container that holds lists of all the source files, all the output files and all configuration values.
+See [the site object](the-site-object.md) documentation.